 The painting is 8' high and 528' in length (by far longest painting of this group) and

-is composed of 32 scenes.
-He toured the midwest from 1865 - 1871 and met with considerable success.
+is comprised of 32 scenes.
+Travis toured the midwest from 1865 - 1871 and met with considerable success.

 The moving panorama resides at the National Museum of American History, at the Smithsonian Institution.

 You can view all 32 scenes along with descriptions at this site.

 1866 - The Myriopticon - A Historical Panorama of the Rebellion by Milton Bradley